philbowles/h4plugins/README.md

 H4Plugins is tested using

-* H4 1.0.0
 * ArduinoIDE 1.8.13
 * ESP8266 core 2.7.4
 * ESP32 core 1.0.4

-Use the ArduinoIDE boards manager to install those versions.
 Earlier version *may* work, but I am only able to offer support when all the above are in use.

 H4Plugins is a standard Arduino library.
-The simplest method is to download the zip form the link above and then use the menu command: `Sketch / Include Library / Add .ZIP Library...`
+The simplest method is to download the zip frm the links below and then use the menu command: `Sketch / Include Library / Add .ZIP Library...`

 First you need to install the [H4](https://github.com/philbowles/H4) library.